tuanqle/quizes/packet/README.md

 ### Improvements

-This section describew suggested improvementw to the current program.
+This section describe suggested improvement to the current program.

 #### Automate the selection